-The mission of Gauchos for Recovery is to provide a safe, supportive environment for students in all types and stages of recovery so that they can:
+The mission of Gauchos for Recovery is to provide a safe, supportive environment for students in all types and stages of recovery so that they can continue to grow as people in recovery, have a fulfilling college experience, and successfully pursue their academic, professional, and personal goals.

-Our mission is supported by 6 main program elements
+Our Mission is supported by 6 Main Elements

-- Opportunities for leadership and service.
-The day-to-day activities of our program are facilitated by our Recovery Peer Interns, who are students in recovery themselves holding paid positions with the Alcohol & Drug Program.
-Leadership positions are also available within the GFR student org.
+The day-to-day activities of our program are facilitated by our Recovery Peer Interns, who are students in recovery themselves holding paid positions within GFR.
+All GFR participants are encouraged to take an active role in shaping the community.
+GFR provides many opportunities for service on campus and in the community.

-- Professional Counseling.
-Professional, confidential counseling is available at no cost to UCSB students through the Alcohol & Drug Program.
+Confidential clinical counseling is available at no cost to UCSB students through the Alcohol & Drug Program (ADP) at Student Health.
 All of our ADP counselors are licensed mental health clinicians who specialize in alcohol and drugs.
+Our CRP staff provides non-clinical support and advising for any interested students.

-- Community Harm Reduction Services with the goal of increasing safety at UCSB and in Isla Vista, as well as advocating for the safety and rights of those who use drugs.
-We help coordinate the campus Overdose Prevention and Response Program, providing free "safe use kits" that include Naloxone and Fentanyl Test Strips.
+The Overdose Prevention arm of our services is tasked with increasing safety at UCSB and in Isla Vista, as well as advocating for the safety and rights of those who use drugs.
+We coordinate the campus Overdose Prevention and Response Program, providing free Naloxone and Fentanyl Test Strips, and providing individual and group training on overdose prevention and response.

 "My name is Nicki and I was introduced to Gauchos for Recovery from another member of the program while attending an outside meeting.
 Trying to get sober at 21 years old and on the verge of dropping out of school, I would've never thought that there was a community of students in IV facing the same struggles as I was.
 GFR has allowed me to enjoy and focus on my last year of college without the use of alcohol and drugs.
 From the weekly recovery meetings to the various community events, GFR has become a major part of my recovery and has allowed me to feel comfortable in Isla Vista's usual hectic environment.
 Through being a part of this group, I have made lifelong friendships and for that I will forever be grateful."